litteratum/workon/README.md

 and then remove a project folder from the working directory.
 If there is something left, the command will fail.
 But you can use `-f/--force` flag if you are confident.

-If the command ran without arguments, it will remove ALL projects from a working directory.
+If the command ran without arguments, it will try to remove ALL projects from a working directory.

 See `workon done --help` for other available options on how to control the command.

-### Configuration
+## Configuration

-The script's commands can be fully controlled by CLI arguments, but it is much convenient to adjust the configuration file located under `~/.config/workon/config.json`:
+The script commands can be fully controlled by CLI arguments, but it is much convenient to adjust the configuration file located under `~/.config/workon/config.json`:

 * `source` - the array of sources from which projects will be cloned.
 Clone attempts will be done sequentially.